-per ISIN153
+per ISIN

-ESMA's Final Report of January 2020 dismisses industry concerns over the reconciliation of collateral price and value fields.
+&lt;sup>163 ESMA's Final Report of January 2020 dismisses industry concerns over the reconciliation of collateral price and value fields.
 It believes the industry has ample time to change systems and procedures to align with the requirement, given that matching of these fields in January 2023 (p.50, para.276) and sees the "necessary cost" of SFTR (p.50, para.272).

 The RTS on transaction reporting is ambiguous as to whether the report to be made is for each ISIN (see RTS, p106, para.319) or for each of the eight collateral types defined by the FSB (see RTS, p106, para.320).
 The fields for the reuse report do not include Collateral Type but do include Collateral Component (Table 4, field 7), which is an ISIN.
 In the RTS, paragraph 319 states, "The scope of collateral re-use ... will be reported per each ISIN."
-However, the formula and paragraph 320 in the RTS prescribe reporting for each of the eight collateral types defined by the FSB (see RTS, p106, para.320).
-It is assumed here that reporting will be per ISIN and that, if required, ESMA will aggregate data into Collateral Types.
+However, the formula and paragraph 320 in the RTS

-- in the currency of the ISIN (as in Table 2, field 85, Currency of the Nominal Amount; - using balances outstanding at close of business each day --- which should be Table 2, field 3, Event Date --- assuming contractual or intended settlement date --- see below; - to be reported no later than the working day after the settlement date on which collateral securities have been posted/reused or received (S+1).
+- in the currency of the ISIN (as in Table 2, field 85, Currency of the Nominal Amount; - using balances outstanding at close of business each day --- which should be Table 2, field 3, Event Date --- assuming contractual or intended settlement date --- see below; - to be reported no later than the workingbusiness day after the settlement date on which collateral securities have been posted/reused or received (S+1).

 In the case of re-use update reports, it would seem that the Event Date is supposed to be the actual settlement date.
 This has been confirmed by ESMA in its final Guidelines of January 2020 (see Table 5 on p.26, para.116) in contrast to the updated guidance on collateral update and margin update reports.
-But as for collateral update reports and for the same reason, it is recommended that, if it is impracticable to measure the outstanding balances of collateral re-use (and own assets) on the basis of actual settlement, the Event Date should be the contractual or intended settlement date, as for collateral update and margin reports.
+But as for collateral update reports and for the same reason, it is recommended that, if it is impracticable to measure the outstanding balances of collateral reuse (and own assets) on the basis of actual settlement, the Event Date should be the contractual or intended settlement date, as for collateral update and margin reports.
 This means perfect settlement should be assumed and no retrospective correction made for settlement failures.
 See recommendation 9.2.